chaoss/augur/docs/source/getting-started/collecting-data.rst

 Adding repos for collection
 -----------------------------

 If you're using the Docker container, you can use the `provided UI <../docker/usage.html>`_ to load your repositories.
 Otherwise, you'll need to use the `Augur CLI <command-line-interface/db.html>`_ to load your repositories.
-Please reference the respective sections of the documenation for detailed instructions on how to accomplish both of these steps.
+Please reference the respective sections of the documentation for detailed instructions on how to accomplish both of these steps.

 Running collections
 --------------------